Simple tips to make money writing while building your platform for success

 You have to take time to define your reasons for pursuing a writing career.
 There are some fundamental myths that you need to take into account.

-I receive several emails throughout the month to help me find writing opportunities.
+I received several emails throughout the month to help me find writing opportunities.
 I write a query for the job postings – and try to include a lead that will make me stand out from all the others that are trying to get the higher paying writing jobs.
 I usually average about one per week.

 I also keep my eyes open for websites that pay guest posters, print publications that fit within my niche, and contents.

 Always be on the lookout for new writing income opportunities.
 The weekly column that I write came about because my husband saw a new weekly paper in a convenience store.
-I called the number for placing and ad and asked to speak to the editor.
+I called the number for placing an ad and asked to speak to the editor.
 I asked about freelance opportunities and he offered me a weekly column as well.